jason-neal/eniric/docs/source/index.rst

 Features
 --------

-`Eniric` contains a number of features to transform and prepare the spectra (observed and synthetic).
+`Eniric` contains a number of features to transform and prepare the spectra; both observed and synthetic.

 * `Spectral broadening <https://github.com/jason-neal/eniric/wiki/Broadening>`_\ :
    Allows for Rotational and Instrumental broadening of synthetic spectra given rotation speed ``vsini`` and resolution ``R``.